 Additionally, the widespread use of radioactive materials for medical and industrial applications is therefore associated with the risk of theft of such materials with their potential use in criminal and terrorist acts.
-These increased threat concerns lead to clear consensus among security experts that strong preventative measures are needed to lock down nuclear materials around the world and that only well-educated and trained professionals can ensure a robust nuclear security culture.
-There has been a concerted effort to promote and support nuclear security education and training - European Commission Joint Research Centre has been heavily involved in this effort.
+These increased threat concerns lead to clear consensus among security experts that nuclear terrorism is one of the greatest threats to global security and that strong preventative measures are needed to lock down nuclear materials around the world.